Pensarfeo/Elium-Academy-Exercise-platform-winter-2017/app/course/week2/day1/exercise4/description.md

 ```

-Notes: Initially make your universe contain 0 matter and energy.
+*Notes:* Initially make your universe contain 0 matter and energy.
 Destroying a negative ammount of energy of matter is equal to creating a possitive a mmount of each and viceversa for creating matter or energy.

+*Attention:* The exercises will not past if you retest; try reloading the page instead!